KabeerThockchom/Talk2Sql/README.md

-# SQLMind
+# Talk2SQL

 A powerful natural language to SQL query tool with visualization capabilities and voice assistant features.

 ## Overview

-SQLMind lets you query databases using plain English.
+Talk2SQL lets you query databases using plain English.
 It translates natural language questions into SQL, executes the queries, and displays the results with visualizations.
 The app includes a voice assistant for hands-free operation and maintains a history of all queries for easy reference.

 ## Demo
 [Watch Demo Video](https://youtu.be/5ViUjd_1v2Q)